satashree27/cs50-finance/README.md

 SQLite database is used as it is simple for small-scale apps in the development phase.

 #### Database
-SQLite databe has been used (finance.db) with 3 tables: users, portfolio, and history.
+SQLite database has been used (finance.db) with 3 tables: users, portfolio, and history.
 *users* stores the users registered and their cash available (Note that by defalt a newly registered user is alloted $10000.0).
 *portfolio* describes the different shares bought by a user.
 *history* decribes the whole history of the actions (BUY or SELL) taken by the user using this app.